My journey so far with the Tesco Future Farmers Foundation

 Career advice

-Each applicant on the programme is assigned a senior, experienced individual from the world of food and farming to help you develop personally in a confidential environment.
+Each applicant on the programme is assigned a senior, experienced individual from the world of food and farming to help develop personally in a confidential environment.

 4. Training in all aspects of agriculture: